How Sylvester Stallone cop movies explain changing attitudes about the police

 It’s nice to imagine, however, that Heflin would go on to be one of those cops that quit recently to join the Black Lives Matter movement.

-The good cop who snuffs out corruption within the force has a rich cinematic history, going back to Serpico.
+The good cop who snuffs out corruption within the force has a rich cinematic history, going back to Al Pacino in Serpico.
 Cop Land, however, has the added novelty of Stallone—Marion Cobretti, himself—playing against type as he cleans house.
 There’s a subtextual whiff of all of the actor’s past police roles co-signing this movie’s message.

 Cop Land was clearly a passion project for Stallone.
 He worked for scale and gained almost 40 pounds for the role.
 The reason he was so pumped about the movie, however, is not because it’s a repudiation of his most oft-donned uniform.
 As he said in interviews at the time, he was mainly eager to work with a hot indie director, James Mangold, a stacked cast that includes Robert De Niro in addition to Liotta and Keitel, and in a movie that wasn’t Judge Dredd.